Tealium/integration-hybris/README.md

 Hybris Integration for TealiumIQ

-This is a simple setup guide to integrate teh tealiumIQ addon for Hybris.
+This is a simple setup guide to integrate the tealiumIQ addon for Hybris.
 To setup tealiumIQ to work with your vendors after successful install, please contact your account manager.

 1. Prerequisites
  - A Tealium IQ account.